-EQ prescriptions for
+EQ prescriptions for any song style

 BY GINO ROBAIR